PostSupe/companion-module-christie-reallaser/README.md

 ## TO DO

-- [x] Create New Repo following correct mnaming convention
+- [x] Create New Repo following correct bitfocus naming convention
-- [x] Create Package json file desribing the project accurately
+- [x] Create Package .json file desribing the project accurately
 - [x] Create initial index.js file (adapting the christie-projector approach
 - [ ] Test on a local instance (Raspberry Pi4) as a local module (how?) against CP4325
 - [ ] Test against multiple Projectors